Nazier Paulsen

-Mogamad Nazier Paulsen is a Western Cape-based Member of the National Assembly for the Economic Freedom Fighters (EFF).
-He previously served as a Member of the Western Cape Provincial Parliament.
+Mogamad Nazier Paulsen is South African politician currently serving as a Member of the National Assembly for the Economic Freedom Fighters (EFF).
+Prior to serving parliament, he served as a Member of the Western Cape Provincial Parliament.

 Early life and career

 Nazier Paulsen and his family had previously been part of the anti-apartheid movement.
 Paulsen was a member of the United Democratic Front.
 He obtained a BCom Honours degree and a Postgraduate Diploma in Distributed Systems from the University of Cape Town.
 He was previously an Information and Technology lecturer at the Cape Peninsula University of Technology.
 Paulsen also served as the chairperson of the Mitchells Plain Community Development Corporation and the chairperson of the South African Progressive Civic Organisation (SAPCO).

 Paulsen joined the Economic Freedom Fighters in 2013.
 He was the party's Western Cape Premier candidate for the 2014 general elections.
 The EFF won one seat in the Western Cape Provincial Parliament.
 Paulsen filled the seat on 21 May 2014.

 In May 2015, the EFF redeployed him to the National Assembly of South Africa.
 Bernard Joseph succeeded him as the EFF's sole representative in the Provincial Parliament.
 He won a second term as a Member of Parliament in May 2019.

+Paulsen was not ranked high enough on the EFF national list to be returned to the National Assembly after the 2024 general election.